 OHE uses a statistical compliance sampling model.
 The Excel function HYPGEOM.DIST is the tool used to determine sample sizes.
-The function has five arguments that are determined by the OHE audit manager in discussion with a reviewer.
-An initial sample should result in a level of compliance with a 75% confidence level using a tolerable error rate of no more than 3% with an expected error rate of zero.
+The function requires five arguments.

 The HYPGEOM.DIST function returns a decimal that is the complement of the confidence level.
-In other words, if the function's result is at or about 0.25 (25%), then the sample size used in the calculation is the correct one to yield a 75% confidence level.
+In other words, if the function's result is at or about 0.25 (25%), then the sample size used in the calculation will provide a confidence level of approximately 75%.